tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 You know understand objects, calling them, functions and variables.
 Now it is time to look at how to create player interactions.

+Verbs should generally be used instead of commands for "in character" ("IC") actions, ie actions which the character should have access to, rather than the player - eg "look" (IC) should be a verb, while "help" should not.
+Lima does not support add_actions.

+Reasons for this: Verbs have a central "condition checking" (is the character dead ? etc), other checking for whether the action is possible is well-supported multiple syntaxes can easily be defined for each verb aliases can be defined for each syntax within each verb sensible default error messages, easily tailored as required.

 9.2 No add_action()
 -------------------